Where does glycolysis take place in the cell? | Channels for Pearson+

 Identify the location of glycolysis: Glycolysis occurs in the cytoplasm of the cell, where glucose is converted into pyruvate.

-Recognize the significance of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, providing a site for glycolysis.
+Differentiate between cellular locations: The nucleus is where genetic material is stored, the endoplasmic reticulum is involved in protein and lipid synthesis, and mitochondria are the site of aerobic respiration.

-Differentiate glycolysis from other cellular processes: Unlike processes such as the Krebs cycle and oxidative phosphorylation, which occur in the mitochondria, glycolysis takes place in the cytoplasm.
+Recognize the role of the cytoplasm: The cytoplasm is the gel-like substance within the cell membrane that contains all organelles and cell parts, providing the environment for glycolysis.

-Review the role of glycolysis in cellular respiration: Glycolysis is crucial as it provides the pyruvate and ATP needed for further energy production in the mitochondria.
+Conclude the location of glycolysis: Based on the understanding of cellular structures and functions, glycolysis takes place in the cytoplasm.

 Watch next